RPWPA/RPWPA/README.md

 ## I'm Software Engineer

 - 🌱 I’m currently working at VOIS as a Software Engineer
-- 🥅 2024 Goals: Grow more as a Person and as a Software Engineer
+- 🥅 2025 Goals: Grow more as a Person and as a Software Engineer
-- ⚡ Hobbies: I love learning new technologies, watching Tennis, Football and Anime and reading Manga
+- ⚡ Hobbies: I love learning new technologies, watching Tennis and Football

 ### Connect with me: